llpeterson/internetworking/switching.md

 being able to interleave the forwarding of voice cells and data cells at every switch along the path from source to destination.
-This idea of using small cells to improve end-to-end latency is alive and well today in the cellular network.
+This idea of using small cells to improve end-to-end latency is alive and well today in cellular access networks.

 Having decided to use small, fixed-length packets, the next question was what is the right length to fix them at?
 If you make them too short,